arendst/Tasmota/tools/decode-config.md

     decode-config.py -d sonoff-4281 -p <yourpassword> --backup-file Config_@f_@v

-will create a file like `Config_Sonoff_x.x.x.json`.
-Because it is in JSON format, you can read and edit the file with any raw text editor.
+will create a file like `Config_Sonoff_6.4.0.json` (the part `Sonoff` and `6.4.0` will choosen related to your device configuration).
+Because the default backup file format is JSON, you can read and change it with any raw text editor.

 ### Restore backup file
-Reading back a saved (and possible changed) backup file use the `--restore-file <filename>` arg.
+Reading back a saved (and possible changed) backup file use the `--restore-file <filename>` parameter.
 This will read the (changed) configuration data from this file and send it back to the source device or filename.

 To restore the previously save backup file `Config_Sonoff_6.2.1.json` to device `sonoff-4281` use: